atharva-lipare/MS-Teams-Auto-Joiner/README.md

 # MS-Teams-Auto-Joiner
+## This repo is still in development

-Automatically joins the latest Teams meeting
+Currently it will automatically join the latest Teams meeting appearing in your calender tab.

+### Usage:
+- Step 1: